otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 markers that are spread evenly across a genome.
 These markers are useful for a variety of genetic and genomic analyses in model and non-model organisms.
 Students will gain experience with a computational pipeline called Stacks that was designed for the analysis of such data.
-Data will be analyzed de novo to perform a population analysis without the aid of a reference genome.
-Stacks can be used with a reference genome as well as for many other analyses of RAD-seq data such as constructing genetic maps and phylogeography, although those are beyond the scope of this exercise.
+Data will be analyzed *de novo* to perform a population analysis without the aid of a reference genome.
+Stacks can also be used with a reference genome, as well as for many other analyses of RAD-seq data such as constructing genetic maps and phylogeography, however, here we'll be focussing on population genomics.

 ### Introduction
-The advent of short-read sequencing technologies has revolutionized the study of genomic variation from complete sequences in model organisms such as nematode worms, fruit flies, zebrafish, mice and humans.
+The advent of short-read sequencing technologies has revolutionized the study of genomic variation with complete genomes of model organisms such as nematode worms, fruit flies, zebrafish, mice and humans.
 In addition, the long-standing dream of biologists of having complete genomic information from numerous individuals from different populations in the lab and wild, the field of population genomics, is becoming a